testsigmahq/testsigma-docs/src/pages/docs/api/examples/rerun-test-cases-in-test-run.md

 In Testsigma, you can re-run the test cases from a test run result using API.
 This article discusses how to rerun failed test cases, all test cases, or custom test cases from a particular test run result using REST API.

 ## **Test case Execution details using REST API**
-This endpoint allows users to get execution details using REST API.
+This endpoint allows users to get Test Case execution details using REST API.

 |**Request Type**|**GET**|
 |---|---|